 Here’s the truth: thyme oil could easily cure acne.
 One the other hand, thyme oil could easily backfire and redden and inflame your acne.

 Overall though, I believe that thyme oil has fascinating properties and has big potential for reducing acne.
 We could see it emerge as a powerhouse of a topical treatment over the next few years.
 I won’t issue an official Supernatural Acne Treatment recommendation but it could work wonders if you’re willing to experiment.

 If you want to try essential oils for your skin more generally, then I would recommend tea tree oil first since its effectiveness is far more documented.
+Other excellent natural topical treatments include raw honey and grapeseed oil.
 Remember that if you do opt for thyme oil you have to dilute it.
 Below 5% is the optimal, but if this irritates your skin, you might still slash your acne count with lower concentrations.
 If thyme oil is a miracle then it will almost certainly be best for killing isolated acne rather than as a general toner for your skin…

 …but again, you never know where benefits might spring up, because this topical treatment is an unexplored entity.